-- Acv, pickle juice, digestive enzymes! – Katie Keepman
+- Apple cider vinegar, pickle juice, digestive enzymes! – Katie Keepman

 - An apple in the morning and right before bed. – Elsa Silva

-- I would get heartburn/reflux late at night.
-It May sound weird but I would either drink a little pickle juice, or eat a spoonful of peanut butter and within about 5-10 minutes it was gone and I was able to sleep.
-I actually ended up leaving a jar of pb and a spoon by my bedside just so I wouldn’t have to get my big pregnant butt out of bed. – Jessica Fields
+- It may sound weird, but I would either drink a little pickle juice, or eat a spoonful of peanut butter and within about 5-10 minutes [my heartburn] was gone. – Jessica Fields

 - Baking soda in a little bit of water helped!
 Was it gross?
-A little, but still more enjoyable than heartburn!
-I had raging heartburn the whole time.
-A midwife suggested ACV but that made it worse for me! – Erin M. Strand
+A little, but still more enjoyable than heartburn! – Erin M. Strand

-- Maybe not the healthiest, but I always had ginger snaps next you bed.
+- Maybe not the healthiest, but I always had ginger snaps next to my bed.
 I ate one or two at night for the heartburn and another one or two in the morning for the nausea. – Sarah Gilroy

 - I didn’t treat my heartburn with any natural remedies, but did learn that bad heartburn can often present itself as nausea/morning sickness!
 Women who experiences bad nausea/MS should consider your remedies as well! – Renee Jillian